KPL Mission Statement

 We significantly influence or control the selection, organization, preservation, and dissemination of information.
 In a political system grounded in an informed citizenry, we are members of a profession explicitly committed to intellectual freedom and the freedom of access to information.
 We have a special obligation to ensure the free flow of information and ideas to present and future generations.

 The principles of this Code are expressed in broad statements to guide ethical decision making.
 These statements provide a framework; they cannot and do not dictate conduct to cover particular situations.

-V. We treat coworkers and other colleagues with respect, fairness, and good faith, and advocate conditions of employment that safeguard the rights and welfare of all employees of our institutions.
+We treat co-workers and other colleagues with respect, fairness, and good faith, and advocate conditions of employment that safeguard the rights and welfare of all employees of our institutions.

-VIII.
-We strive for excellence in the profession by maintaining and enhancing our own knowledge and skills, by encouraging the professional development of coworkers, and by fostering the aspirations of potential members of the profession.
+We strive for excellence in the profession by maintaining and enhancing our own knowledge and skills, by encouraging the professional development of co-workers, and by fostering the aspirations of potential members of the profession.